theislab/pdac_analysis/README.md

-# Scripts and results for the data analysis of pancreatic cancer in collaboration with the ISF
+# Scripts and results for the paper "Inherent inter- and intratumoral heterogeneity drives phenotypic plasticity and treatment response of pancreatic cancer organoids"

 The repository contains scripts to generate the paper figures.
 The analysis and repository is based on [Luecken, Malte D., and Fabian J. Theis.
 "Current best practices in single‐cell RNA‐seq analysis: a tutorial"](https://github.com/theislab/single-cell-tutorial).